Best Time to Visit Paris

 In April, colorful tulips appear in profusion at the Jardin du Luxembourg in the 6th arrondissement, the Jardin des Tuileries near the Louvre Museum, and the Parc des Buttes-Chaumont.
 By early May, the first blossoms and small leaves begin to sprout from the chestnut trees in the Jardin du Luxembourg and along the Seine River banks.

 Springtime invites strolls through the lush parks and gardens of Paris.
-The city's elegant tree-lined avenues and boulevards also bring out local residents and tourists alike for leisurely jaunts while admiring boutique storefronts.
+The city's elegant tree-lined avenues and boulevards also bring out local residents and tourists alike for leisurely jaunts while admiring the storefront windows of fancy boutiques.
 If the weather is warm enough, the cafés and restaurants serve patrons on their outdoor terraces.

 During summertime, the sidewalk café scene is at its liveliest.
 The cafés and restaurant terraces are bustling well into the evenings.
 To experience the most famous cafés, tourists should spend time at the Café de Flore or the Café des Deux Magots on the Boulevard Saint-Germain.
 The Montmartre neighborhood also has many sidewalk cafés and restaurants with outdoor terraces for soaking up the enchanting summertime ambience.

 For picnics, favorite spots are the Champs de Mars near the Eiffel Tower, the Place des Vosges in the Marais district, the Parc Monceau, and the Parc des Buttes-Chaumont.
 The tree-shaded outdoor cafés in the Jardin du Luxembourg and the Jardin des Tuileries are also delightful places to visit on a sunny day in June.